 The publisher attributed the sales boost to nostalgia.
 That could very well be a motivator.
 Nostalgia does sell merchandise, although it usually kicks in when a product has been gone for a while and then comes back.
 Maybe a number of consumers who remember looking at the print edition in the past had forgotten their affection for the Encyclopedia Britannica as a crib sheet when writing term papers.
 Maybe they’d forgotten the print edition still existed.
 Suddenly, with the discontinuation announcement, the memories flowed back and people decided to make a buy.

 In my opinion, a more likely motivation for shoppers was the last chance to see.
-“Last Chance to See” is the title of a popular BBC documentary series and a book.
-Douglas Adams and Mark Carwardine tell listeners and readers about their travels to see the mountain gorilla and northern white rhino in Zaire, the Amazonian manatee in Brazil, and the kakapo in New Zealand.
+“Last Chance to See” was the title of a popular BBC documentary series and a book.
+Douglas Adams and Mark Carwardine told listeners and readers about their travels to see the mountain gorilla and northern white rhino in Zaire, the Amazonian manatee in Brazil, and the kakapo in New Zealand.
 Animals in danger of becoming extinct.

 For you to turn “last chance to see” into a successful selling technique, the item or experience must be attractive to shoppers even when not on the brink of extinction.
 In addition, as Encyclopaedia Britannica, Inc. and the BBC did, you need to remind people it’s the end of the road.